maxiimilian/maxiimilian.github.io/content/blog/slurm_python_array.md

 python process.py $SLURM_ARRAY_TASK_ID
 ```

-Finally, we need to tell Slurm to run the loop for us by submitting this script as an array:
+Finally, we need to tell Slurm to run the loop for us by submitting this job as an array:
 ```bash
 sbatch --array=0-3 process.job.sh
 ```